bryan-m-hughes/ini-builder/README.md

 ### find(data, path)

-Finds the entry at the given path and returns it, if it exists.
+Finds the most recent entry (i.e. occurs last in the file) at the given path and returns it, if it exists.

 _Arguments_:

 <table>
   <thead>